peterojo/lw-servers/README.md

 # README #

-This is a Server Listing app, which was built as a PHP Developer application interview exercise for LeaseWeb
+This is a Server Listing app, built as an exercise for LeaseWeb
 ### Demo
 Click [here](http://lw-servers.haxolutely.com) to see a demo